Our lives are very personal to us, our families are very important to us – we wouldn’t have it any other way.

 What can bring back the memory is a trigger, and triggers are very real and not to be diminished as to their impact.
 This impact can cause us to suffer long after the event, and sometimes even increase in intensity.

-My job in counselling is to validate every memory and sensation that you experience – that is our starting point.
+Our jobs as counselling professionals, is to validate every memory and sensation that you experience – that is the starting point.

 Identifying the Source of Trauma